Starting & Building a Nonprofit

 - and much more.

-Whether you are dreaming of starting a nonprofit or are already in the trenches, Starting & Building a Nonprofit will help your organization make a real difference in the world.
-The sixth edition includes information on using technology to manage your nonprofit’s finances and operations.
+Whether you are dreaming of starting a nonprofit or are already in the trenches, Starting and Building a Nonprofit will help your organization make a real difference in the world.
+The fully updated seventh edition includes the latest information on building audience and promoting your mission on social media.

 Are you a California resident?
 Check out How to Form a Nonprofit Corporation in California.